mikeshulman/narya/README.md

 ## Compilation

 Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd), [Asai](https://redprl.org/asai/asai/), [Yuujinchou](https://redprl.org/yuujinchou/yuujinchou/), and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).
-The version of Asai is not yet in Opam, so you need to compile that from source.
+Currently it uses unreleased features of the latter three libraries, so they need to be compiled from source.
+For that you may also need to install some prerequisite packages from opam; it should be clear what those are when the builds fail.

 ```
 opam switch create 5.1.0
-opam install bwd yuujinchou fmlib_parse
+opam install bwd

 git clone git@github.com:RedPRL/asai.git
 cd asai
 dune build
 dune install
+cd ..

+git clone git@github.com:RedPRL/yuujinchou.git
-cd ../narya
+cd yuujinchou
 dune build
+dune install
+cd ..

+git clone git@github.com:hbr/fmlib.git
+cd fmlib
+dune build
+dune install
+cd ..

+cd narya
+dune build
 dune runtest
 ```

-There is no executable yet, but you can load the library in an OCaml executable and interact with it using the `Repl` commands mentioned below.
+There is no main executable yet, but you can load the library in a new OCaml executable and interact with it using the `Repl` commands mentioned below.
+An example can be found in [constants.ml](test/white/constants.ml).

 ## Parsing